EightBitBoy/grafie/README.md

 ```
 ```

-For every file you want to encrypt create an empty file with the same name and the added extension **.grafie**:
+For every file you want to encrypt create an empty file with the same name and the added extension "**.grafie**":
 ```
 $>ls
 build.gradle